poole/hyde/software.md

 * Download the installer for the latest version of R compatible with your version of macOS from [CRAN](https://cran.r-project.org/bin/macosx/).
   If you are not using a recent version of macOS you may have to scroll down to _Binaries for legacy OS X systems_ and find the one appropriate for your version of macOS.
   To check what version of macOS you are using, click the apple icon in the upper left corner of your screen and go to _About This Mac_.
-* Double-click the downloaded `.pkg` file and follow the prompts to install.
-* Download the installer for [XQuartz](https://www.xquartz.org/).
+  Please note the instructions on that page for downloading and installing [XQuartz](https://www.xquartz.org/) if necessary.
-* Double-click the downloaded `.dmg` file, then open the XQuartz folder that appears on your desktop.
-Double-click the `.pkg` file and follow the prompts to install.
+* Double-click the downloaded `.pkg` file and follow the prompts to install (default options are acceptable).
 * Go the the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download).
-* Under _Installers_, click the link for the _Mac OS X 10.6+ (64-bit)_ installer to download it.
+* Under _Installers_, click the link for the your OSX version's installer to download it.
 * Double-click the downloaded `.dmg` file, then open the RStudio folder that appears on your desktop.
 Drag the RStudio icon into the Applications folder.
 * Once everything is installed, launch RStudio and make sure there are no error messages.